jatinraju/hospitalmanagement/README.md

 ## How to Use:
 - Import the project in eclipse or sts.
 - update your project using alt+f5 key.
-- import the database file (database.sql) in MySQL WORKBENCH
 - you have to set your own root credentials for MySQL database connectivity in application.properties file under src/main/resource folder).
 - run the main class file.
-- open the postman and sent the request to localhost 7070 (port number mention in application.properties file.
+- open the postman and sent the request to localhost 7070 (port number mentioned in application.properties file.
 - call the api's with following url:
 	/admin/add: adding patient in database